21 Tricks to Lose Weight While Sitting Down

-While it's smart to keep fruit on hand so you have smart snacking options, there's another—more surprising—reason: studies have shown that smelling fresh fruits, like apples, bananas, and pears, can curb appetite and make sugary desserts less appealing.
-Scientists suggest this is because the produce makes you subconsciously think about making healthier choices.
-Want more ways to hack your brain into making better choices?
-Here are 15 Ways to Break Your Bad Eating Habits—we bet you never thought of number eight!
+While it’s smart to keep fruit on hand so you have smart snacking options, there’s another—more surprising—reason: studies have shown that smelling fresh fruits, like apples, bananas, and pears, can curb appetite and make sugary desserts less appealing.
+Scientists suggest this is because the produce makes you subconsciously think about making healthier choices and can consequently help you break bad eating habits.

 A simple choice in the morning can have profound results throughout the day.
-Choose to wear jeans and even though you'll be sitting at your desk, you'll be more likely to walk throughout the day.
-University of Wisconsin researchers found that people who wore denim to work took almost 500 more steps—which is equivalent to about a quarter of a mile!—each day than they did when they wore more formal attire.
+Choose to wear jeans and even though you’ll be sitting at your desk, you’ll be more likely to walk throughout the day.
+University of Wisconsin researchers found that people who wore casual clothing to work burned 25 more calories than they did when they wore more formal attire.
+That translates to almost two pounds lost in a year!
 Feeling comfy and blasting away belly fat?
 Sign us up!

-We typically try not to recommend chewing gum since it's one of the 35 Things That Make You Bloat, but chewing gum during the workday may have some benefits that are worth it.
+We typically try not to recommend chewing gum since it can bloat you, but chewing gum during the workday may have some benefits that are worth it.
 Besides giving you minty-fresh breath (which often helps decrease cravings), a study published in Physiology & Behavior also found that gum-chewers were more alert and experienced reduced anxiety, stress, and salivary cortisol—a stress hormone that increases the number of and volume of fat cells—especially those found in the belly.

 Keep Sweets Out of Sight

 Just as important as keeping healthy foods at hand is keeping diet-derailing picks out of sight.
 A study published in the Journal of Marketing found that people are more likely to overeat small treats from transparent packages than from opaque ones.
-So store that donut you grabbed from the break room this morning in your drawer, and then up your willpower with these 40 Tips for Motivation That Actually Work!
+So, store that donut you grabbed from the break room this morning in your drawer.

 Stick to Lunchtime

-We get that work sometimes gets in the way, but don't let it throw your eating patterns completely off track.
+We get that work sometimes gets in the way, but don’t let it throw your eating patterns completely off track.
 Set an alarm to eat lunch before 3 p.m. every day.
 Why?
-Spanish researchers found that obese women who ate their lunch after 3 p.m. lost an astounding 25 percent less than those who ate their lunch earlier in the day.
+An International Journal of Obesity study found that obese women who ate their lunch after 3 p.m. lost an astounding 25 percent less weight than those who ate their lunch earlier in the day.
 The fact that the early-bird diners lost five pounds more is even more shocking when you consider that both groups ate the same foods and the same amount of calories.
-Scientists believe that pushing out lunch until you're starving may spark cravings for more food later in the day.
+Scientists believe that pushing out lunch until you’re starving may spark cravings for more food later in the day.

 Sneak In A Nap

 Sit down all the way and take a snooze!
-That's right, you can sleep your way to a slimmer you.
+That’s right, you can sleep your way to a slimmer you.
 Getting enough quality sleep is crucial for healthy weight loss: sleep allows your body to repair and rebuild fat-fighting lean muscles as well as maintains proper regulation of hunger-regulating hormones.
 Without it, researchers have found levels of your satiety hormone, leptin, decrease, leaving you hungry and hangry.
-In fact, a recent study found sub-par sleep could undermine weight loss by as much as 55 percent!
+In fact, a University of Chicago Medical Center study found sub-par sleep could undermine weight loss by as much as 55 percent!